Exawind/amr-wind/docs/sphinx/user/inputs_SyntheticTurbulence.rst

      **type:** Real list, required

-     The reference value of the velocity vector
+     The reference value of the velocity vector.

   .. input_param:: SynthTurb.zoffset

      **type:** Real, optional, default =

-     The offset in the z direction between the turbulence box and the simulation
+     The offset in the z direction between the turbulence box and the simulation.

   .. input_param:: SynthTurb.umin

      **type:** Real, required

-     The minimum velocity allowed in the turbulence box.
+     The minimum velocity cutoff in the mean power law profile.

   .. input_param:: SynthTurb.umax

      **type:** Real, required

-     The maximum velocity allowed in the turbulence box
+     The maximum velocity cutoff in the mean power law profile.

 .. input_param:: SynthTurb.gauss_smearing_factor